 Greenwell Farms, Kealakekua

-Hiding in the volcanic hills of the Big Island lies fields of coffee plantations growing the famous Kona coffee bean.
-You’ll marvel at the 100-year old coffee trees as you learn about the entire farm-to-cup process from planting to harvesting to processing.
-And while you sip a sample of their full-bodied brew, find out the difference between cold brew and iced coffee.
+Hiding in the volcanic hills of the Big Island are fields of coffee plantations growing the famous Kona coffee bean.
+You’ll marvel at the 100-year-old coffee trees as you learn about the entire farm-to-cup process from planting to harvesting to processing.
+And after the farm tour, sip a sample of their full-bodied brew and learn the difference between cold brew and iced coffee.

 Idaho Rocky Mountain Ranch, Idaho